northbourne/northbourne/README.md

 ## Features

-Northbourne's main philosophy is that the learning curve to use most CM tools has become too complex, and needs to be simplified if more environments are to start utilising it.
+Northbourne's main philosophy is that the learning curve to use most CM tools has become too complex, and needs to be simplified if more users are to start utilising it.

+### Context Agnostic

+Northbourne is designed to run independent from the endpoint you want to configure (similar to Ansible), without being forced to be a "master" or a "slave".
+The context driver can be the local shell (Eg. bash, zsh), a remote one (Eg. ssh), or even a custom one for various communication methods.

 ### Desired State